OFFIS-mosaik/mosaik/docs/installation.rst

 OS X
 ====

-This guide is based on *OS X 10.9 Mavericks*.
+This guide is based on *OS X 10.11 El Capitan*.

 1. Mosaik and the demo scenario require `Python`__ >= 3.3.
 OS X only ships with some outdated versions of Python, so we need to install a recent Python 2 and 3 first.
-The `recommended way`__ of doing this is with `homebrew`__.
+The `recommended way`__ of doing this is with the packet manager `homebrew`__.
-   Therefore, we need to open a *Terminal* and execute the following command:
+   To install homebrew, we need to open a *Terminal* and execute the following command:

    .. code-block:: bash

-      $ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
+      $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-   The homebrew installer may ask you to install the *command line developer tools* for "xcode-select".
+   The homebrew installer asks you to install the *command line developer tools* for "xcode-select".
 Install them.
 When you are done, go back to the terminal and press :kbd:`Enter` so that the installer continues.